hojinlee-98/WESandWGS/README.md

-# WESandWGS
+# esm1b_annotation
-this repository includes scripts for WES and WGS analysis from DB making to final analysis methods.
+this repository includes scripts for annotation WES or WGS data with esm1b database.